This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 establish each essential element of the claim by preponderance of the evidence.

-Essential elements shall include, but will not be limited to: (a) Establishing that the applicant is one of the persons who
+Essential elements include, but will not be limited to: (a) Establishing that the applicant is one of the persons who

 under the act have the right to file a claim for workers' compensation